Support, Structure, and Achievement

 I hear this from high achievers all the time.
 Pretty much everyone procrastinates.
 Pretty much everyone neglects some areas of their life or business.
 Sometimes, they have to.
 Tradeoffs are necessary to reach certain goals.

-But other times, it’s procrastination and feet-dragging, plain and simple.
+But other times, it’s procrastination and foot-dragging, plain and simple.
 But high achievers?
 We never admit it.
 Not out loud.

 Willpower doesn’t work

-I’m Stever Robbins, host of the Get-It-Done Guy podcast.
+I’m Stever Robbins, host of the Get-It-Done Guy podcast. from 2007 to 2019.
 After almost two decades of working for myself, I’ve realized that frankly, I haven’t made nearly as much progress as I’ve wanted, on any level: career, specific 2-3 year initiatives, etc. Some deep self-reflection has led me to realize that when it comes to managing myself, I’m just not very good at it.

 Everyone has parts of the business they’re not good at—prospecting, follow-up, administration.
 Everyone has projects they need to complete but are stalled.
 That website redesign?
 It’s amazing how many months it can take, even though it’s just five concentrated hours worth of work.
 Or putting together that speaker’s packet that’s been under construction for six months.